pinterbanget/2DConductSim/readme.md

-Aplikasi yang dibuat untuk simulasi steady state conduction 2 dimensi.
+Two-dimensional steady state conduction simulation.
-Dibuat oleh Ryanson Jonathan / pinterbanget.
-Python 3.8.
+The result is an Excel file and a heatmap.

+Created by Ryanson Jonathan / pinterbanget. no copy pls :( well but feel free to do a pull request